mmoreram/BaseBundle/README.md

 I've personally defended some magic behind some parts of a Framework, but you should always know what is that magic.
 Let me explain a little bit your bundle behavior with this implementation.

+### Documentation bases

+This documentation will always work with an scenario where...
+* We have a bundle called AppBundle in our application.
+* Inside this bundle, we have an entity called Cart.

+Each time an example requires some extra bases, these new bases will be defined before the example and will extend these ones.

 ### Extension declaration